neovim/neovim/README.md

 Install from source
 -------------------

-See the [Building Neovim](https://github.com/neovim/neovim/wiki/Building-Neovim) wiki page for details.
+See the [Building Neovim](https://github.com/neovim/neovim/wiki/Building-Neovim) wiki page and [Support](https://neovim.io/doc/user/support.html) for details.

 The build is CMake-based, but a Makefile is provided as a convenience.
 After installing the dependencies, run the following command.